Login Sign Up EN / FR

 4. Train local health stakeholders in the recognition, management and treatment of female genital mutilation

-5. Provide expertise and assistance to all local clubs who request it.
+5. Provide expertise and assistance to all local clubs that may so request.

 Types of FGM